valenciavex/dnd-ml/Design Documentation.md

 * The user interface and drag and drop feature is _heavily_ inspried by ENNUI - Elegant Neural Network User Interface
   - Website: https://math.mit.edu/ennui/
   - Github: https://github.com/martinjm97/ENNUI
-* The command line feature is an attempt at trying to replicate the utility the website www.monkeytype.com offers.
-Similar functionality of the command palatte is offered in Visual Studio Code, Obsidian.md, etc...
+* The command line feature is an attempt at replicating the utility the website www.monkeytype.com offers.
+Similar functionality of the command palatte is offered in Visual Studio Code, Obsidian.md, Chrome Dev.
+Tools, Figma etc...

 ## Color Palette